-Allan Marain and Norman Epting, Jr. are New Jersey Marijuana lawyers.
-Between them, they have represented clients charged with marijuana-related offenses in New Jersey for over seventy-five years.
-They have successfully guided hundreds of persons charged in New Jersey with marijuana-related offenses into PTI.
-They are ready to review your charges, and discuss whether PTI is the right decision for you.
+Allan Marain is a New Jersey Marijuana lawyers.
+He has represented clients charged with marijuana-related offenses in New Jersey over forty-five years.
+He has successfully guided hundreds of persons charged in New Jersey with marijuana-related offenses into PTI.
+He us ready to review your charges, and discuss whether PTI is the right decision for you.

-If you have been charged in New Jersey with one or more marijuana-related offenses, call them.
-They can help.
+If you have been charged in New Jersey with one or more marijuana-related offenses, call him.
+He can help.

 Allan Marain |

 Norman Epting, Jr.